 First, let’s talk about pain.
 I’m an expert on it.
 I’ve been an old lady since about the age of 23, when I got my first diagnosis of fibromyalgia.

 For three years I had surgeries on the right side of my body and could only lay on my left side.
 That put tremendous strain on my left shoulder.
-Twice before I had to go through physical therapy to treat an impinged (“pinched”) nerve in the shoulder.
+Four times now I have had to go through physical therapy to treat an impinged (“pinched”) nerve in the shoulder.
 For this last year, however, the pain was much, much worse – so bad, in fact, that I broke six teeth because I was clenching my jaw in pain.
 My doctors finally figured out that I had torn tendons and the actual capsule that houses the shoulder bones from all of the time I spent on that side of my body.

 We tried everything: ice, heat, anti-inflammatory meds, low-grade opioids, muscle relaxants, meditation, stretching, a brace during waking hours, a brace during sleeping hours, multiple injections, light weights, joint manipulations…everything except sacrificing a chicken.
 For an entire year, I was in incredible pain.
 I couldn’t even close a cupboard door.